jordymeow/ai-engine/readme.txt

 == Features ==

+* Add a ChatGPT-style chatbot (or an images creation bot) to your website with a simple shortcode
 * Generate fresh and engaging content for your site
 * Explore the AI Playground for a variety of tools like translation, correction, and ChatGPT-style discussions
-* Add a ChatGPT-style chatbot (or an images creation bot) to your website with a simple shortcode
 * Fullscreen, popup, and window modes for the chatbot
 * Train your AI to make it better at specific tasks
-* Easily create new titles and excerpts for your posts
+* Quickly brainstorm new titles and excerpts for your posts
 * Keep track of your OpenAI usage with built-in statistics
 * Internal API for you to play with
-* Upcoming features include translation to any language and the ability to improve specific paragraphs
-* And so much more on the way!
+* Upcoming features are already in the works, and it will be surprising!

 == Shortcode: ChatGPT & Image Generation Bot ==